kluctl/kluctl/docs/kluctl/deployments/annotations/all-resources.md

 If set to "true", the whole resource will be force-applied, meaning that all fields will be overwritten in case of field manager conflicts.

-An alternative, conflict resolution can be controlled via [conflictResolution](../deployment-yml.md#conflictresolution).
+As an alternative, conflict resolution can be controlled via [conflictResolution](../deployment-yml.md#conflictresolution).

 ### kluctl.io/force-apply-field
 Specifies a [JSON Path](https://goessner.net/articles/JsonPath/) for fields that should be force-applied.
 Matching